WickyNilliams/headroom.js/README.md

     offset : 0,
     // scroll tolerance in px before state changes tolerance : 0,
+    // selector, on which element to bind the scroll event
+    scroller: 'window',
     // css classes to apply
     classes : {
         // when element is initialised